gabrielelanaro/chemview/docs/source/interactivity.rst

 .. important::

-    To propery update the coordinates, you have to *assign* the new coordinates with the *equals* sign, or the system won't detect the update.
+    To properly update the coordinates, you have to the ``=`` (equal) sign, or the system won't detect the update.
 Example:

     .. code:: python

-        # Good, update will be triggered
+        # Good: update will be triggered
         mv.coordinates = mv.coordinates + [0.1, 0.0, 0.0]

-        # Bad, update won't be triggered
+        # Bad: update won't be triggered
         mv.coordinates += [0.1, 0.0, 0.0]